Gemini Dollar (GUSD) Reaches 1-Day Volume of $11.81 Million

-Gemini Dollar (CURRENCY:GUSD) traded down 1.5% against the US dollar during the 1 day period ending at 9:00 AM E.T. on March 29th.
-During the last seven days, Gemini Dollar has traded up 1.4% against the US dollar.
-One Gemini Dollar coin can now be purchased for about $1.00 or 0.00001726 BTC on exchanges.
-Gemini Dollar has a market cap of $123.53 million and $11.81 million worth of Gemini Dollar was traded on exchanges in the last day.
+Gemini Dollar (CURRENCY:GUSD) traded down 1% against the dollar during the 1 day period ending at 9:00 AM E.T. on March 30th.
+Gemini Dollar has a market cap of $124.28 million and approximately $11.81 million worth of Gemini Dollar was traded on exchanges in the last 24 hours.
+Over the last seven days, Gemini Dollar has traded up 6.9% against the dollar.
+One Gemini Dollar coin can currently be bought for approximately $1.00 or 0.00001680 BTC on exchanges.

 About Gemini Dollar